 Subnet masks produce more efficient networking and routing by creating subnets.
 In this article learn more about what subnets are and what they are used for.

-A subnet mask seperates large networks into smaller subnets.
-Every IP address has a network prefix and a host number.
+A subnet mask separates large networks into smaller subnets.
+Every internet protocol (IP) address has a network prefix and a host number.
 In an IP address, a subnet mask is a number structured like an IP address that shows the start of the host number in the IP address.
-Before the use of CIDR (Classless Inter-Domain Routing) in 1993, there were only three subnet masks used with the three main IP (IPv4) address classes.
+Before the use of classless inter-domain routing (CIDR) in 1993, there were only three subnet masks used with the three main IP (IPv4) address classes.
 Class-based routing breaks down like this:

 Class A network prefix: 8 bits, host number: 24 bits